How to track sleep with the Apple Watch

 We also confirmed that the Apple Watch can track sleeping habits, thanks in part to the Watch’s complex sensors that also track health habits.
-Granted it is through a third-party app but, still, it’s nice to know that the device is capable of tracking sleep.
+Granted, it is through a third-party app, but still, it’s nice to know that the device can track sleep.

-So, you’ve finally downloaded one of the many sleep-oriented apps that are on the App Store.
+So, you’ve finally downloaded one of the many sleep-oriented apps on the App Store.
 What do you do next?

 How to track your sleep with an Apple Watch

-By using one of the following apps, users can start to keep track of their sleeping habits and, hopefully, create better ones.
-Each of them has similar, but important features that folks will look for in a sleep tracker.
+Using one of the following apps, users can start to keep track of their sleeping habits and, hopefully, create better ones.
+Each has similar but important features that folks will look for in a sleep tracker.

 These include providing personalized and detailed feedback on your sleep, tracking your heartbeat, and syncing your sleep data to the Health app.
 While those are key, we want to list some of the more specific features from each of the apps.

 SleepWatch by bodymatter probably has the easiest setup as it starts working when you fall asleep.
 When you wake up, it presents your sleeping data on one simple screen that shows heartbeats and target sleep time.
 The app also tracks your sleep rhythm, any disruptions you felt, and your total sleep time.

 Pillow Automatic Sleep Tracker

 Pillow is used both on the Apple Watch and the iPhone and can track REM sleep patterns.
 It also uses the microphone to measure your snores and sleep apnea conditions.
 The app can also double as a “smart alarm” where the user can select a variety of soothing-sounding noises or a song from their Music library.